 Bill Doggett -Honky-Tonk

 Bill Doggett performs without a doubt one of his best instrumental pieces ever.
 Every time I hear this song, it makes me want to get up and bust a move on the dancefloor.
-Recording for King Records back in the day, this song to this day is still is one of the highest charting tracks for King Records.
+Recording for King Records back in the day, this song is still one of the highest charting tracks for King Records.

 No surprise here!
 You have Bill Doggett riding the rails of rhythm and blues and taking prisoners along for the ride.
 Furthermore, you have equally stunning guitar work and a full band backing them up.
 Below is a live performance in France circa 1972.